amygbe/Home/content/homepage/home.md

 # About Me

 Hi, I’m Amy!
 I am a data scientist who is a big fan of predictive modeling and data viz.
-I currently work mainly in python to build podium probabilities and other interesting predictions for Canadian Olympic teams!
-I'm also learning a lot about Bayesian stats by taking Richard McElreath's course "Statistical Rethinking" and exploring some deep learning with Andrew Ng's online courses.
+I currently work mainly in Python to build podium probabilities and other interesting predictions for Canadian Olympic teams!
+I'm also learning a lot about Bayesian stats by taking Richard McElreath's course "Statistical Rethinking" and exploring some deep learning with Andrew Ng's Coursera courses.

 Check out my [posts page](https://www.amybell.info/posts/) to see what I've been working on!